Resource Efficiency

 Waste and Food Waste Management

 Central Retail implements systematic waste and food waste management to reduce waste generation, improve waste handling processes, and maximize recycling and reuse.
 Various comprehensive measures have been implemented, including waste audits to identify opportunities for improving waste performance.
-These audits cover all business units to determine waste sources and analyze potential reduction strategies.
+The waste audits are conducted via online interview, on-site surveys, and questionnaires covering all business units to determine waste sources and analyze potential reduction strategies.
+Through the waste audits, Central Retail has identifies operations under the Food Business Category to generate the highest quantities of waste in 2024.
 To achieve waste minimization, Central Retail has developed action plans to reduce waste generation by optimizing production processes, using raw materials efficiently, and minimizing unnecessary materials.
 Additionally, Central Retail emphasizes waste reduction training provided to employees and stakeholders by organizing awareness programs.
 Employees are encouraged to participate in waste reduction at every stage of operations.
 Waste sorting stations have also been established in the offices, shopping centers, and department stores to promote waste segregation from the source among employees and customers.

 Central Retail has invested in innovation and the research and development, adopting advanced technologies for efficient waste reduction and management.
 Central Retail has developed an application for waste data collection to identify waste sources, measure waste volume, and manage waste effectively.
 This application facilitates efficient data collection and waste management.
 This digital tool enables the integration of recycling programs to reduce the waste sent to landfill by facilitating better waste sorting and repurposing efforts.
 Furthermore, Central Retail actively promotes a circular economy approach in waste management.
 For example, wooden pallets used in distribution centers are returned to suppliers for reuse, cardboard boxes are reused until they deteriorate and are then recycled, and plastic film is collected for recycling.
 Central Retail also collaborates with external partners on research and development of alternative biodegradable packaging for food products, ensuring compromise food preservation quality.